-To rotate the PiP media, use the Rotation slider to set the angle.
+To rotate the PiP media, input the rotation amount in Rotation field and then press the enter key on your keyboard.

 Note: you can use keyframes to customize each of these object settings.
 See Utilizing PiP Keyframes for more information.